DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 material advancement in order to facilitate the exchange of ideas in a well-functioning society, and to overcome inequities in access to information.
-Development communications has been widely critiqued for overlooking the inherently social aspects of communication technology, and for assuming that technical and administrative solutions can overcome structural and political inequalities.
+Development communications has been widely critiqued for overlooking the inherently social aspects of communications technology, and for assuming that technical and administrative solutions can overcome structural and political inequalities.